csaq5507/UIBK-703602-Compiler-Construction/mC_specification.md

 # mC Specification

 This document defines *mC* -- a tiny, C-like language used throughout this course.
-The semantics of mC are identical to C unless otherwise specified.
+The semantics of mC are identical to C unless specified otherwise.

 Please note that the specification may contain errors and ambiguities.
 It may therefore be modified slightly throughout the course to correct for such issues.